 Chicken meals are usually fine, as the chicken is often killed just for the meal (will cost more than Dahl baht).
 Yak can be tasty too.

-In short, use your common sense, look at what others are eating & how it's prepared, and be careful with you own hygiene. about 9 years ago
+In short, use your common sense, look at what others are eating & how it's prepared, and be careful with you own hygiene. over 10 years ago